The Void--Why are we not Aware of Certain Bodies?

 Why would nature cause the heaviest aethereal bodies to rise and the most solid aethereal bodies to break?

-Nature does this in certain machines which have parts that do not touch one another yet keep the machine in operation.
+Nature does this in certain machines which have particles that do not touch one another yet keep the machine in operation.

-Water in a well does not go up to fill the pipe of a pump without a void in that pipe.
-Likewise, the water in clouds do not fall to fill the ground if that ground were not void of water.
+Water in a well goes up the pipe of a pump because of a void in that pipe.
+Likewise, the water in clouds fall in order to fill the ground that is void of water.
 [17]

 Liquids only move because there is some empty space among them, at least in the places where they left as a consequence of their motion.

 Thus, there is no void among them both when they are moving and not moving.
-Circular motion does not mean a motion in a perfect circle.
+This circular movement does not mean a motion in a perfect circle.

 All motions are circular.
 When the wine in a cask does not flow through an opening at the bottom because the top is completely closed, it is improper to say that it is caused by horror vacui.